orbitalchicken/Roadmap/README.md

         consider adding support for xdg-apps, flatpack
         consider enabling recommends

+    ubiquity:
+        inhibit sessions via presence API (need to do it in KDE too)

     mint-tools:
         in MATE, window icons aren't set properly when the icon is placed in /usr/share/pixmaps